preichenberger/freetalks/README.md

 Freetalks
 =========

-Freetalks is a video catalog of talks and lectures.
+Freetalks is a catalog of free talks and lectures.

 ### Development Data